 Myth 2 – eCommerce sites must be free or inexpensive

-An online storefront, as with a physical one, requires investment in order to generate attention, grow sales, and see returns.
-However, unlike a physical business, your online storefront has the ability to reach a large number of clients.
 More so, this can be regardless of their location.
-Your online store is a wonderful area to invest to expand your reach and develop your business.
-That is since it has almost infinite growth potential.
-Just remember you need to keep your site fresh, by reinvesting and updating the site.
+Your online store is a beautiful investment area to expand your reach and develop your business.
+That is because it has almost infinite growth potential.
+Remember, you need to keep your site fresh by reinvesting and website updating.

 Myth 3 – My consumers refuse to shop online